vladcranga/python-weather/README.md

 ```

 ## Features:
-- Displays the current temperature for a location based on coordinates
+- Displays the current temperature and a five-day forecast for a location based on coordinates
-- A button which opens a location-to-coordinates website
+- Has a button which opens a location-to-coordinates website

 ![example picture](example.png)